-The applicant proposes to purchase the property, raze the site, and construct an approximately 5,800 square foot building for retail and/or restaurant uses.
+The applicant proposes to purchase the property, raze the site, and construct a building for retail and/or restaurant uses with a footprint no greater than 5,800 square feet in size.
 The building may have one or two tenant spaces.
 Tenants have not been identified.